xshshahab/Mini_Project/README.md

    ![Image Search Engine Preview](https://github.com/xshshahab/Mini_Project/blob/main/Themes/ProjectTwoTheme.png)

    This project allows users to search for images using keywords and displays the results in a grid layout.
+   - Important Note: API access key has been removed to prevent misuse.

    ### Technologies Used